marshallward/accessproject/access_cm.rst

 NCI's role:

-* Confirm that the five projects run under the established MOM github codebase
+* Confirm that the five projects run under the established MOM codebase

 * Ensure that datasets and configurations are accessible across projects